aswingt65/Python-Programs/README.md

 <b>48.
 Palindromic Partitioning</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Palindromic_Partitioning.py)
 <p> Given a string str, a partitioning of the string is a palindrome partitioning if every sub-string of the partition is a palindrome.
 Determine the fewest cuts needed for palindrome partitioning of the given string.</p>

+<b>49.
+Knapsack with Duplicate Items</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Knapsack_with_Duplicate_Items.py)
+<p> Given a set of N items, each with a weight and a value, represented by the array w and val respectively.
+Also, a knapsack with weight limit W.
+The task is to fill the knapsack in such a way that we can get the maximum profit.
+Return the maximum profit.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>
 If the input is a prime number, the program returns the number itself.<br>